 Install Django from source

-It's so easy to work with Django from source using git.
+It's relatively easy to work with Django from source using the Git version control system.
 We'll install it under our /build tree:

 Checkout the latest production branch